benyanke/uptimemon/README.md

-# uptimemon - Simple Service Monitoring in Bash
+# uptimemon - Simple Webserver Monitoring in Bash

 I guess something has to go here at some point